James K. Polk: 11th President: The Dark Horse

-James Polk was born on November 2, 1795 in Mecklenburg County, North Carolina, and raised on the Tennessee frontier.
-He was known for his honesty and integrity.
-He never missed a class in his entire college career at University of North Carolina, and even graduated with honors in 1818 in Mathematics and the Classics.
-He also only missed one day in his entire fourteen years in Congress.
+James Polk was born on November 2, 1795, in Mecklenburg County, North Carolina, and raised on the Tennessee frontier.
+Honesty and integrity were important to him, and he portrayed this by never missing a class in his entire college career at the University of North Carolina and only missed one day in his entire fourteen years in Congress.

-In 1820, he passed the bar and began a law practice in Columbia, Tennessee.
-Three years later he served in the Tennessee Legislature until 1825, where he became friends with Andrew Jackson.
-While in the Tennessee Legislature, he married his wife Sarah Childress who would help him in both his personal and political life.
-When his term was over, he served in the House of Representatives for two terms as Speaker of the House, where he was a chief lieutenant of Jackson in his Bank war.
+When his term in the Tennessee Legislature was over, he served in the House of Representatives for two terms as Speaker of the House.
+He became a chief lieutenant of Jackson's in the Bank War.
 He then went on to serve as Governor of Tennessee.

-In 1844, he ran against Senator Henry Clay who had been a very successful Speaker of the House for President of the United States.
+In 1844, he ran against Senator Henry Clay who had been a very successful Speaker of the House.
 He was the leading contender for the Democratic nomination.
 Clay, who had the Whig vote, and Martin Van Buren, who had been expected to win the Democratic nomination for President, both were very vocal against the annexation of Texas.
 Polk was very assertive in his belief that Texas and Oregon should join the United States.
-This idea proved good to the public, since the North wanted to see Oregon become occupied and the south wanted to see Texas re-annexed.
-Polk won the Democratic nomination and ran against Henry Clay for president.
+This idea proved good to the public since the North wanted to see Oregon become occupied and the South wanted to see Texas re-annexed.
+Polk won the Democratic nomination replacing Martin Van Buren and ran against Henry Clay for president.

-Unlike Clay, Polk was much less known.
-Therefore, it was a great surprise when he won, gaining the title "the Dark Horse" becoming our 11th president and serving from 1845 to 1849.
-His campaign slogan was, "all of Texas and all of Oregon."
-He stayed true to his word, Texas was admitted as the 28th state on December 29, 1845, and Oregon's boundaries were established through a treaty with Great Britain the following year.
+The lesser-known James Polk, defeated Clay in the election, which was a great shock to the public.
+He gained the title "the Dark Horse" when he became the 11th American President.
+He served one term from 1845 to 1849.
+Just as he promised in his campaign slogan, "all of Texas and all of Oregon," Texas was admitted as the 28th state on December 29, 1845, and Oregon's boundaries were established through a treaty with Great Britain the following year during Polk's administration.

-Although Oregon's treaty did not come easily and was taken with great caution.
+Oregon's treaty did not come easily and was taken with great caution.
 Early on, extremists shouted "Fifty-four forty or fight!"
 The latitude 54'40' was the southern boundary of Russian Alaska.
 Polk did not want to start a war with Great Britain and realized it was unlikely all of Oregon would be taken without a full war.
 Fortunately, Britain also had the same reservations against war.
-Instead they compromised allowing Britain to extend the Canadian border along the 49th parallel from the Rockies to the Pacific.
-Unfortunately, the British minister initially declined, but when Polk reasserted that America wanted the entire area, he settled for his original assertion, with the exception of the southern tip of Vancouver Island.
-Peace was found and the treaty was officially signed in 1846.
+Instead, they compromised allowing Britain to extend the Canadian border along the 49th parallel from the Rockies to the Pacific.
+Unfortunately, the British minister initially declined.
+When Polk reasserted that America wanted the entire area, he settled for his original assertion with the exception of the southern tip of Vancouver Island.
+Peace was found, and the treaty was officially signed in 1846.

 In 1848, when the war ended, Mexico released all claims to what is now Texas, California, Nevada, along with a portion of what is now Arizona, Colorado, New Mexico, and Wyoming.
 They offered the United States $15 million along with assuming the damage claims of Americans.
-Once we gained control of California, gold was soon found there.
-Eventually, after California became a state, it would become known as the "Golden State."
+Once the United States gained control of California, gold was soon found there.
+Eventually, after California became a state, it became known as the "Golden State."

 Polk was extremely successful in expanding the United States territory, which may have increased the already bitter quarrel between the North and the South over rights of slavery.
 Despite his success, he continued to try to expand the United States as far out as Cuba, offering $100 million dollars to Spain.
 They turned him down.

-When it came time to run again, Polk declined.
+When it came time to run again, Polk declined due to his health.
 He died three months after he left office in 1849 of cholera.

-- First president to have his photo taken.
+- He was the first president to have his photo taken.

-- During college, he had perfect attendance, and in the 14 years in Congress, he was only absent once.
+- During college, he had perfect attendance.
+In the 14 years in Congress, he was only absent once.